Baker overcomes adversity on road to state

 Baker describes his game as “fairly aggressive.’’

-He will make sure not to put too much pressure on himself.
+He will also make sure not to put too much pressure on himself.

 He is inspired by having the full team there — Kaden Heitfeld (19-8), No. 2 singles; Mason Feightner and Cooper Reinhardt (9-9), No. 1 doubles; and Jacob Handing and Parks Phillips (10-4), No. 2 doubles.